RevenueHunt

 What’s the difference between background and widget mode?

-Background mode plays the video full-bleed behind the question text.
-It’s best for hero or atmosphere-setting slides.
-Widget mode plays the video as a small round overlay on the slide and is best for product demonstrations or specific informational moments.
-Both modes can coexist in the same quiz on different questions.
+Background and widget are the two overlay modes on Shopify Legacy, WooCommerce, Magento, BigCommerce and Standalone.
+Background mode plays the video full-bleed behind the question text and is best for hero or atmosphere-setting slides; widget mode plays the video as a small round overlay and is best for product demonstrations or specific informational moments.
+On Built for Shopify, both effects are achieved via a Video block with a chosen aspect ratio and alignment rather than via mode selection.

 How is this different from VideoAsk or Tolstoy?